 - Mark out a 10-foot radius around the hole using tees, or towels

 - Pick a location to chip from, not too hard to start (one where you know you have a good chance of getting in the ring)

-- Take five balls and chip with the aim of getting within the ring
+- Take five balls and chip to get within the ring

 - Once you have achieved that, make the ring smaller (to 7 feet)

 - Repeat then make the ring 5 feet